Schools and families

 Training is provided, but beneficial skills and experience include:

-- working with children in schools or play centres
+- volunteering with children in schools or play centres

-- working in public-facing environments such as front of house or visitor services at museums or public attractions
+- volunteering in public-facing environments such as front of house or visitor services at museums or public attractions

 - applicants should have good communication and team working skills and enjoy being with children